Weber Master-Touch Gourmet Barbeque System (GBS) 57cm

 What I love most about this particular BBQ is the versatility.
 The 57cm size makes it very easy to set-up for direct or indirect cooks.
 However, the key feature of this BBQ is that the centre of the grill can be removed and replaced with different accessories to help with your cooking.
 The main grill also has hinged edges so if you are cooking using an indirect method you can very easily ‘top-up’ your coals.

 The BBQ is also very easy to clean.
-I tend to use briquettes which turns to fine ash.
+Regardless of whether you are using briquettes which turns to fine ash, or charcoal it works well with both.
 There is a handle that helps ‘persuade’ the ash into a collection pan that is really easy to remove.

-The hood of the BBQ has a single air vent and temperature gauge.
-The temperature gauge is key if you are cooking large cuts of meat on the BBQ.
+Also on the lid is a built-in thermometer.
+I think this is quite an important feature to have on a BBQ.
+Cooking indirectly is like cooking in an oven.
+You would not be able to cook very effectively in an oven if you did not have an idea of the temperature.
+A BBQ is exactly the same.
 I have not checked it for accuracy but my cooks all seem to come out pretty well.
-I use a hand-held thermometer to check the internal temp of the meat but the gauge on the top lets me know how the overall heat in the BBQ is.
+I use a hand-held thermometer to check the internal temp of the meat but the gauge on the top lets me know the overall temperature of the BBQ.

 Should I Buy?
 I Think So!

-I spent around £40 a year on a cheap BBQ.
+I spent around £40 a year on cheap BBQ’s.
 Over 5 years we are talking £200.
-For that I could have purchased one of these (and more – I found mine for £169) and it would have been so worth it.
+For that, I could have purchased one of these (and more – I found mine for £169) and it would have been so worth it.
 That does not include the cook quality this BBQ helps you achieve.
+I like this BBQ so much that I now own 2.

 I think the GBS provides a level of future proofing where the different accessories Weber offer really will help you expand your BBQ skills if you start getting the bug for outdoor cooking.